 While trading these currencies against the dollar can also capitalise on news, sometimes a cross will see greater movement in prices, due to such factors as a higher interest rate differential or exactly opposing economic situations (for instance, resource exporting vs resource importing AUD/JPY).

 To start trading forex crosses, traders will need to choose a broker, one factor to take into consideration is the level of your risk tolerance and deposit size.
-For example, traders with smaller account sizes could find a CFD broker like LCG suits their needs; CFD brokers offer leverage, which allows the traders to control a larger position with a smaller account size.
-LCG also offer risk management features like guaranteed stop losses for more risk-averse traders.
+For example, traders with smaller account sizes could find a CFD broker that suits their needs; CFD brokers offer leverage, which allows the traders to control a larger position with a smaller account size.

 Choosing a regulated broker is a good rule of thumb, as regulatory supervision affords traders an increased level of security.
 In the UK, CFD brokers are regulated by the Financial Conduct Authority (FCA).
 BrokerNotes currently provides comparisons of brokers regulated by the FCA, CySEC and ASiC.
 Other factors like the number of instruments the broker makes available, could be important if their interest lies in the more exotic minor crosses, as well as at the resources that the broker provides.